You are here:

 Key identifying features include:

-Dogs are still welcome at most times and places on Oregon’s beaches.
+Dogs are welcome at most times and places on Oregon’s beaches, but not on designated beaches during plover nesting season (March 15-Sept 15).
 Please check out the north and south coast plover maps before planning a trip with your dog and watch for signs when you are heading out to the beach.
 More information about visiting parks and beaches with your dog can be found on our Pawsitive Oregon State Parks page.

 Signs will help indicate you are in a plover management area.
 Note that restrictions apply to the entire dune and beach area, even though signs may be high in the dry sand.
 That’s so they don’t wash away at high tide.
 Please check out the maps before planning a beach visit during the spring and summer.